cheretbe/notes/linux/backuppc.md

 # deny from all
 # allow from 127.0.0.1
 cp httpd/BackupPC.conf /etc/apache2/conf-available/backuppc.conf
-sed -i "/deny\ from\ all/d" /etc/apache2/conf-available/backuppc.conf
+#sed -i "/deny\ from\ all/d" /etc/apache2/conf-available/backuppc.conf
-sed -i "/deny\,allow/d" /etc/apache2/conf-available/backuppc.conf
+#sed -i "/deny\,allow/d" /etc/apache2/conf-available/backuppc.conf
-sed -i "/allow\ from/d" /etc/apache2/conf-available/backuppc.conf
+#sed -i "/allow\ from/d" /etc/apache2/conf-available/backuppc.conf
+# Actually it's better to replace 'allow from 127.0.0.1' with something
+# like 'allow from 127.0.0.1 192.168.0.1/24' or 'allow from all'

 cp /etc/apache2/envvars{,.bak}
 # Note that changing the apache user and group (next two commands) could cause other services